Eray-Erdogan/web-dev-git/README.md

 -   Move on to more specialized, advanced concepts like building REST APIs

 -   Explore frontend JavaScript frameworks like Vue.js to build even more powerful web user interfaces

-## Background

-•In this part I tried to use some basics in HTML and CSS

-## Problem Definition
-•The main goal of this journey is to learn and develop Web pages.